alestrunda/serverless-github/README.md

 # Serverless GitHub API

-Simple API to return statictics about GitHub user.
+Simple API to return some stats about a GitHub user.

+## Get started

 Set up your GitHub access token in `.env` file as `TOKEN=your-github-token` and in file `handle.js` change the `USERNAME` to the user whose statistics you want to get (must be associated with the token).
+You do not necessary need the token, but that would get the stats only from public repos.

 Deploy it using `serverless deploy`.
 Can be deployed for example on AWS.